Low water levels on the Mississippi continue to raise concerns about barge traffic.

 He says, " Let me tell you, the President's no stranger to Illinois or even to Quincy.
 He visited there as a candidate and as a senator.
 He brought it up at the staff meeting and said, " What's is this I hear about the Mississippi ?
 Are we moving and doing everything we should?
 And at that point things really started cooking."

-On Monday two contractors will start blasting away rock pinnacles near Thebes, Illinois that have appeared in the river because of the low water levels.
+will start blasting away rock pinnacles near Thebes, Illinois that have appeared in the river because of the low water levels.

 Senator Durbin says getting two contractors to work on a situation like this so quickly is proof of the priority the President has placed on this issue.